-From Nuremberg and Hamburg to Dresden and Cologne, the approach Christmas sees town squares all over Germany loaded up with happily brightened huts selling handmade products and delightful food.
+From Nuremberg and Hamburg to Dresden and Cologne, the approach to Christmas sees town squares all over Germany loaded up with happily brightened huts selling handmade products and delightful food.
 Discover the Best Christmas Markets in Germany, the best place to find gifts for the whole family.

 We have listed down the best Christmas Markets in Germany: